jurerotar/Pillage-First-Ask-Questions-Later/README.md

 # Echoes of Travian

 Echoes of Travian is a single-player, real-time, browser-based strategy game, based on and inspired by Travian.
 It's browser based and requires no downloads or account creation.
-Using browser's native IndexedDb, game data is persisted and progressed through sessions, just like you would expect from an online game.
+Using browser's native IndexedDb, game data is persisted and progressed between game sessions, just like you would expect from an online game.

 **Note: Very much still work in progress, not much to see at the moment.**

+## Known issues
+- Database schema is likely to change between builds.
+Make sure to always reset your local database by pressing the "Reset database" button on app's starting page.

 ## Built with